yazz/VisualJS/README.md

 Comparison with other Clojure web frameworks
 --------------------------------------------

-<a hre='http://www.luminusweb.net/'>Luminus</a> - The main difference between Luminus and Clojure on Coils is that Luminus using a HTML templating system to render the web pages, whereas Clojure on Coils currently only support rendering from within Clojure itself.
-This makes Luminus currently a better choice than Clojure on Coils, especially for companies where there are seperate design and development teams, and designers will be more comfortable working in clean HTML files.
+[Luminus](http://www.luminusweb.net/) - The main difference between Luminus and Clojure-on-Coils is that Luminus uses a HTML templating system for rendering web pages, whereas Coils currently only supports rendering from within Clojure itself.
+This makes Luminus at the moment a better choice for companies with seperate design and development teams.
+Designers will be more comfortable working in clean HTML files.

 <br>

-<a hre='http://pedestal.io/'>Pedestal</a> - Pedestal is an amazing Clojure web framework made by the main Clojure developers themselves at Relevance.
-It has a number of differences to Clojure on Coils, the main one being that Pedestal does not support Windows environments, whereas Clojure on Coils works fine on Windows.
+[Pedestal](http://pedestal.io/) - Pedestal is an amazing Clojure web framework made by the main Clojure developers at [Relevance](http://thinkrelevance.com/).
+It has a number of differences to Clojure-on-Coils, the main one being that Pedestal does not support Windows environments, whereas Coils works fine on Windows.